cybozu/WebUI/README.md

 - Compatible with macOS 13.3+

 > [!NOTE]
+> A native `WebView` for SwiftUI was officially announced by Apple at WWDC 25.
+> However, as its deployment target is iOS 26 and higher, WebUI continues to be an effective solution for projects that must support earlier versions of iOS.

+> [!NOTE]
 > Xcode 16.4 has a bug where it cannot resolve the path for `libswiftWebKit.dylib` in the iOS Simulator.
 > A workaround is required to run apps in the iOS Simulator.
 Please see the release notes for details.
 > ref: https://developer.apple.com/forums/thread/785964